acmdas/das_fieldstones/WorldsApart.md

 the senses, and the ultimate nature and destiny of man and the universe.
- This is, if you will, a book of philo- it is in no way a sophical speculation; but doctrinaire presentation of a single point

-of view.
-In the opinions here expressed,

-there are areas of consensus and of irrec-

-oncilable difference; there is no "winner."
-At the end, you may share Hunter's belief that, in the universe under God, there are

-mysteries beyond man's understanding.
-You may stand with Upwater on a solidly
+ This is, if you will, a book of philo- it is in no way a sophical speculation; but doctrinaire presentation of a single point of view.
+In the opinions here expressed, there are areas of consensus and of irreconcilable difference; there is no "winner."
+At the end, you may share Hunter's belief that, in the universe under God, there are mysteries beyond man's understanding.
+You may stand with Upwater on a solidly evolutionary ground.

-evolutionary ground.
 You may follow Sanderson in his acceptance of a Steiner-esque mysticism.
 Or you may feel with Ranger, the practical man, that meta-physical theories are meaningless games, that what matters is what works.
 Whether you agree with any of these positions or with none of them, you will find that Worlds Apart has opened revealing windows on the horizons of modern thought.